Cradle Coast, Launceston, Hobart

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-2. Consult, analyse and apply contributions from industry experts and mentors to an entrepreneurial and/or innovative idea.
+- Analyse and apply contributions from industry and mentors to an entrepreneurial and/or innovative idea.

 Please note: international students should refer to this page to get an indicative course cost.

 You cannot enrol in this unit as well as the following:BAA211|ZAA204 Entrepreneurial and Innovative Thinking